goabout/kustomize-sopssecretgenerator/README.md

     metadata:
       name: my-secret-hkkmtf8hkh

 Like SecretGenerator, SopsSecretGenerator supports the [generatorOptions](https://github.com/kubernetes-sigs/kustomize/blob/master/docs/fields.md#generatoroptions) fields.
 Data key-values ("envs") can be read from dotenv, YAML and JSON files.
-If the data is a file and the Secret data key is different from the filename, you can use `key=file`.
+If the data is a file and the Secret data key needs to be different from the filename, you can use `key=file`.

 An example showing all options: